-One of the big draw cards of environmental teaching and research at Macquarie University is that it occurs within our unique North Ryde campus location.
-Set in its own diverse ecosystem, our green fields campus site enables many of our students and researchers to participate and experience natural processes and observations within our campus bounds.
+One of the advantages of studying and researching environmental sciences at Macquarie University is that it occurs within our unique North Ryde campus location.
+Set in its own diverse ecosystem, our green fields campus site enables many of our students and researchers to participate and experience natural processes and observations on campus.

 Environmental Quality Laboratory

 Located in Lab 1 in Building EMC2, the Environmental Quality Laboratory is used primarily for the structural and elemental analysis of soils, sediments, rocks, artefacts and other materials.
 The Lab also hosts three Hach spectrophotometers, soil hydraulics equipment (UMS Ksat, Darcy boxes) and a range of other equipment for materials analysis.

 The Sediment Analysis Laboratory has a range of spaces and equipment to process sediment and biological samples ready for analysis.

 - drying and weighing samples

 - ultrasonic bath and end-over-end mixers

 - chemical treatment of samples in preparation for geochemical or particle size analysis, including a fume cupboard